scizzorz/slag/README.md

 A fresh, static microblog system based on
 [modern block chain technologies](https://git-scm.com).

-`slag` uses a list of Git repositories ("streams") to generate static HTML files.
+Slag uses a list of Git repositories ("streams") to generate static HTML files.
 The targeted serving platform is
 [GitHub Pages](https://pages.github.com), but you can serve them however you want.
 [Here](https://scizzorz.github.io) is an example slag